BrownCSCI1230/lab04_transforms/README.md

 $$ T_2(T_1(v)) = M_2(M_1v) = (M_2M_1)v = Mv $$

 > Note that matrix multiplication is **not commutative** and therefore the order you apply transformations does change the outcome!
 The product $M_2M_1$ may not be the same as $M_1M_2$.

-This is particularly the case when translations are involved because scaling and rotation occur relative to the world origin and not the object itself.
+### 2.1 Ordering S, R, and T

-One way to prevent this from causing problems in your own code is to use a standardized order in which you apply transformations to maintain consistency.
-One common method is **TRSv** where first the point is scaled, then rotated, _then_ translated after the first two transformations occur at the origin.
+If you have one object that you want to apply multiple individual scale, rotation, and translation transformations to, you should be careful of the order in which you compose the transformations.
+Usually, you want to use a standardized order in which you apply transformations to maintain consistency.

+One common ordering is **TRS**.
+This means that scaling is first, then rotation, then translation.
+This is favorable because we scale along the standard axes, so we want to do this before rotating.
+Rotating first would change the way the object is stretched.
+Both rotation and scaling are centered at the origin, so we do those before translating.

 <details>
 <summary>How does this change the outcome?</summary>